woctezuma/download-steam-reviews/README.md

 ![appID for SpyParty](https://i.imgur.com/LNlyUFW.png)

-- Call the Pythons script.
+- Call the Python script.
 The Steam API is rate-limited so you should be able to download about 10 reviews per second.

 ```
 python download_reviews.py